DynamicsShop/SD-Trade-Counter/SD-Trade-Counter-Release-Notes.md

 ## SD Trade Counter Releases

+### 3.0.0

+#### Enhancements

+- BCv20 App - A change was made to allow more than one user at a time to log into the same till.

+- BCv20 App - A change was made to allow users to recall Quotes, Orders and Credit Memos even if they are not SD Trade Counter transactions.
+This transactions can be recalled using the Import action cue on the SD Trade Counter Transaction pages.

+- BCv20 App - The Ship-To-Address details on the Ship-to Address cue were rearranged.

+- BCv20 App - The External Document No. and the Your Reference fields were surfaced on the SD Trade Counter transaction pages.

+- BCv20 App - The Shipping Agent field was surfaced on the Ship-to Address cue on the SD Trade Counter transaction pages.

+- BCv20 App - A Boolean field was added to the Till Users Setup to Prompt for the Salesperson on every SD Trade Counter Transaction.
+This is to allow for when multiple users log in to the same till and users can choose their Salesperson Code.

 ### 2.0.0

 #### Enhancements

-- BCv9 App - The SD Trade Counter Till Receipt was converted from C/AL to AL extensions.
+- BCv19 App - The SD Trade Counter Till Receipt was converted from C/AL to AL extensions.

 - BCv19 App - A User Role Centre was created for SD Trade Counter.